 Of course, if you manage to attract any of these beautiful birds with your new tasty sunflower hearts, don’t forget to log your sightings in our Birdspotter App!

 Our sunflower hearts bird food is bakery grade, of the highest quality and is among the lowest priced in the UK.
-Buy sunflower seeds for birds in bulk from our shop, and have them delivered free tomorrow!
+Buy in bulk from our shop, and have them delivered free tomorrow!

 Sunflower hearts as bird food

 Our sunflower hearts are an easy seed to feed and are incredibly versatile.

 As the sunflower seed husks are removed, it means the wild birds will eat it all, so no mess is left behind!
 They can be fed from a bird seed feeder, bird table or scattered on the floor for ground eating birds.
 Buy Now!